c-enti/strawberry/docs/devcontainer_db.md

 > **Note:** These environment variables are injected via GitHub secrets (in CI/CD) or Codespaces secrets.
 Local development may use a `.env` file, but this approach is being deprecated.

+### Architecture Note

+The health check operates within the devcontainer environment:

+- Database checks run through the `app` service's connection to `db`
+- Direct PostgreSQL access via internal container networking
+- Leverages built-in Docker health check on the `db` service
+- No external Docker access required

+> **Important:** The health check script should be run from within the devcontainer environment where all required connectivity and permissions are pre-configured.

 ## Proposed Health Check Integration

 NOTICE: This section describes proposed changes that require review and approval before implementation.